Introduction – Do as the French do

 Pervasive throughout the French culture, is a strong self-confidence.
 The French identity is certain of itself and presents itself proudly.
 This is evident even in their cuisine.
 You should be proud of your restaurant.
 The tone with which you and your staff do business will affect your guest’s experience.

 The author is not encouraging you to abandon the established identity of your restaurant.
-Rather, there are a few practices commonly found in French restaurants which can benefit any establishment.
+Rather, there are a few practices commonly found in French restaurants that can benefit any establishment.
 Bon appetit!

 Contact Best Metropolitan Towel & Linen today for assistance with sourcing all your restaurant linen needs, and proven strategies to grow your customer base.